 A Spy Catsuit is frequently one zipper away from this trope.
 Very slightly justified in that, if you're dumb enough to wear a tight-fitting catsuit on a spy mission, unzipping the front will give you a lot more mobility in the arms and shoulders.

-There may be a visible bra underneath, and sometimes there is an invisible onenote There are special bras that create absolute cleavage without getting in the way: either "plunge bras" where the central wire is bent in a deep "U" shape down to the navel, or ones consisting of adhesive cups with no band., but generally there isn't.
-In any kind of real-world or live-action context, generally requires some form of adhesive to avoid a Wardrobe Malfunction.
+There may be a visible bra underneath, and sometimes there is an invisible onenote There are special bras that create absolute cleavage without getting in the way: either "plunge bras" where the central wire is bent in a deep "U" shape down to the navel, or ones consisting of adhesive cups with no bands., but generally there isn't.
+In any kind of real-world or live-action context, the latter case generally requires some form of adhesive to avoid a Wardrobe Malfunction.

 Compare Sideboob, Underboobs, Impossibly-Low Neckline, Cleavage Window.
 Its Spear Counterpart can usually be found on the Walking Shirtless Scene, complete with MANLYchest hair.
 Any woman who ends up in an outfit like this is probably Ms. Fanservice.